|Guide||Raise the body temperature of a young / sick bird|

 If it’s a very young bird or if the bird is too tired / weak to sit on a branch, you can have kitchen paper as a base (take quite a lot, but not so much that the bird can not walk on it ).

 It is a bird that can already sit on a stick, then place a branch directly under the lamp, so that it protrudes so that the bird can move on the branch.
 This allows the bird to sit under the lamp if it wants to, and move away if it feels too hot.
 The lamp must be left on 24 hours a day until the bird no longer seeks heat.
 By warming the bird, you overcome hypothermic shock and let the bird direct its metabolism towards getting better, rather than just staying warm.
 Try not to disturb or handle the bird too much until it becomes more active.
 You have to be patient and wait with handling / treatment until the bird seems more alert and stronger.

 NOTE: Make sure the bird cannot get burned.

 Getting the warmth of a bird is the most important thing you can do.
 Do not try to do anything else for an hour or so until the bird becomes more alert and active.
 Once you have got the bird under the heat lamp, call your veterinarian to make an appointment.

 Another way to raise your body temperature is by using heating mats for reptiles.
 They are for sale. at Amazon.co.uk.
 You can also buy reptile heating mats in many pet stores.

 Remember that it must not be too hot or too cold.
-With the carpet you can not regulate the temperature so make sure you have the right carpet in the right box / cage so that it will be a good temperature.
-Thet come in different wattages and sizes.
+With the heating mat, you can not regulate the temperature so make sure you have the right one, in the right box / cage so that it will be a good temperature.
+They come in different wattages and sizes.

 This guide is not complete.
 More info will come later